Firearm Rights Restoration

-A criminal conviction will affect your life in many ways.
-Any felony conviction will result in losing your right to possess a firearm.
-Fortunately, you can restore your gun rights after a conviction under most circumstances.
-Powers Law Group can reinstate your right to bear arms so that you can hunt or legally possess.
-Contact our office to get started now.When can I Petition to Reinstate my Gun Rights?
+A criminal conviction can affect your ability to possess a firearm.
+Any felony conviction or a conviction for a crime of domestic violence will result in losing your right to possess a firearm.
+Fortunately, you can restore your firearm rights after a conviction under most circumstances.
+Powers Law Group can reinstate your right to bear arms so that you can hunt or legally possess a firearm.
+Mention this post and get 10% off!
+Contact our office to get started now.The Process

-The length of time that is required to wait to reinstate your right to bear arms depends on the conviction.
+The length of time that is required to wait to reinstate your right to possess a firearm depends on the conviction.
 It can be between three to five years since the date of conviction.
 It is also important that there have NO other criminal convictions during the required time period.
-The Powers Law Group has years of experience of petitioning the courts of Skagit County, Island County, and San Juan County to restore the gun rights of eligible citizens.
+The Powers Law Group has years of experience of petitioning the courts of Skagit County and Island County to restore the gun rights of eligible citizens.
 We can begin the process immediately.
 It will usually take less than 60 days.
-Read below to determine if you qualify or contact our office and we will schedule a consult.What are the Requirements to Reinstate After Being Convicted of a Felony?
+Read below to determine if you qualify and contact our office to schedule a free consultation.

-If you were convicted of a crime of Domestic Violence and it was not a felony, you must have THREE consecutive years of crime-free history.
+If you were convicted of a crime of domestic violence and it was not a felony, you must have THREE consecutive years of crime-free history.
 This includes crimes such as Assault in the Fourth Degree or Malicious Mischief in the Third Degree if they are tagged as DV.

-Many times, the prosecution will dismiss the Domestic Violence finding of a charge, but this may not allow you to buy a gun.
-The Federal Government will check your background when you try and purchase a firearm and still determine that a conviction is still a crime of domestic violence even if the prosecution did not charge it.
-If this is your situation, you will still need to Petition the court to restore your gun rights.How do I get Started?
+Many times, the prosecution will dismiss the Domestic Violence finding of a charge, but the federal government still flags the crime as Domestic Violence.
+If this is your situation, you will still need to petition the court to restore your gun rights.